 Its specification and sample code can be found at the github location: Hap video codec

-VLC Media Player can play most Hap files, except for ones encoded with Hap Q Alpha (as of VLC 3.0.4).
+VLC Media Player can play Hap and Hap Q files, but not Hap Q Alpha or Hap R(as of VLC 3.0.4).

 Hap Exporter for Adobe CC 2018 is a plugin to allow for Hap encoding, including using chunks.

-The QuickTime plugin is not required for HAP support in TouchDesigner, but can be useful for testing.
+The QuickTime plugin is not required for HAP support in TouchDesigner, but can be useful for testing on macOS.

 Working with High Resolution or High FPS Videoedit